Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <img width = "800" src="images/ShadingGradeMap01.png">

 Adding the `Shading Grade Map` to the basic toon shader allows the 1st and/or 2nd Shade Colors to be controlled at the UV point level.
-This map’s fine level of control makes effects like “hiding the wrinkles in clothes **when the light hits them**” possible.
+This map’s fine level of control makes effects like **hiding the wrinkles in clothes when the light hits them** possible.
 The black portions of an image are handled by the 2nd Shade Color of the `Shading Grade Map`, and the way shadows fall changes based the gray portions, which depend on the density of the black portions.
 The denser the gray, the more easily shadows fall, so shadows can also fall between two gray areas.